CopperPenguin96/SmartBlocks/README.md

 Any assistance is welcomed!
 Please do a pull request if you see something that needs changed.
 Also changed was the naming conventions.
-Java conventions don't look right in C#! :D [→ SmartBlocks Documentation] COMING SOON!
+Java conventions don't look right in C#! :D

+SmartBlocks 2.0 (formerly GemBlocks) will be available shortly for 1.17.1+!
+When SmartBlocks is ready, will be the official world handler of [REDSTONE](https://github.com/CopperPenguin96/Redstone), a 1.17.1+ custom Minecraft server in C#.
+[→ SmartBlocks Documentation] COMING SOON!

 Example (:D)